Train Travel: from NYC to LA

 When we got on the train I saw that they had a water refill station (never seen this on a European train), but the space underneath was not big enough for bottles.
 They provided paper cups but hey I am on a zero waste travel challenge, so I figured I could use one of the paper plates we got at the MET Cafe (I saved them because I knew we could use them one day) to make a funnel to fill my bottle.
 And then we figured out the our Water-To-Go bottle actually could get filled if you just hold it diagonally underneath the tap.
 Yeah, Zero Waste Success number one.
 Saving money and trash.

 Our Water-To-Go bottles would have made it possible though to refill from any dodgy tap on train stations because they filter 99.9% of all possible contaminants in water.

 They also had a few soft drinks in cans, so if you fancy something sweet go for these and refuse the plastic cup.
-Cans are getting recycled unlimited times, and they will get more surely because it’s cheaper to recycle than to make new aluminium.
+Cans can get recycled unlimited times, and they will get more surely because it’s cheaper to recycle than to make new aluminium.

 Dinner was millet salad and egg and some nuts.
-The dinner you could order on the train was mostly: Burger, Hot Dogs and Mac n Cheese ;) served on single use plates with single use cutlery and single use plastic cups (the wine came in glass bottles though but they needed to drink out of plastic).
+The dinner you could order on the train was mostly: Burger, Hot Dogs and Mac n Cheese 😉 served on single-usee plates with single-use cutlery and single-usee plastic cups (the wine came in glass bottles though but they needed to drink out of plastic).